What is emergency heat and when should it be used?

 How does emergency heat work?

 In most cases, emergency heat is electric, but it can also run on natural gas or oil.
 When you manually set the emergency heat on your thermostat, your system bypasses the heat pump and directly accesses either the electric heat strip or the gas or oil furnace.
-For electric systems, your air handler turns into an electric furnace.
+With electric systems, your air handler turns into an electric furnace.

 When to use emergency heat